IgnjatMarko/React-Starter-Repo/README.md

 ```

 Make sure not to commit your `.env` file to version control to keep sensitive information secure.

-### Appwrite Authentication, Roadmap, and Blog Setup

-To enable authentication and allow a user to make changes to the roadmap page, follow these steps:

-1. **Create a New User**:
-    - Log in to your [Appwrite Console](https://appwrite.io/).
-    - Navigate to the **Users** section.
-    - Click on **Add User** and fill in the required details (email and password).
-    - Or create it through the dev build

-2. **Assign the 'admin' Label**:
-    - After creating the user, go to the **Users** section and select the newly created user.
-    - Add a custom attribute or label named `role` with the value `admin`.

-3. **Update Your Roadmap Directly**:
-    - Ensure your Appwrite Collection checks the user's `role` attribute to verify if they have admin privileges before making changes to the roadmap page.
-    - Give permissions in the Collection settings to Guests, and anyone to `Read`, while giving Admin role the permission to `Create`,`Read`,`Update`, and `Delete`.
-    - Create attributes `title` and `status` (default: `roadmap`) strings.
-    - By following these steps, you can securely manage the roadmap page.

-4. **Blog Setup**:
-    - After creating the collection, follow the next steps.
-    - Create attributes `title`, `content`, `slug`, and `author` strings which are required.
-    - Give permission in the Collection settings to `Any` for anyone to `Read`.
-No CRUD required.
-    - Admin user to create blog posts directly inside the Appwrite collection.

 ## Build and Deployment